AWS vs Digitalocean vs Google Cloud vs Heroku vs Azure – Choose Best for a Startup

 Heroku is a low-cost solution usually chosen by startups and small businesses.
 When starting, the choice between Heroku and AWS is obvious, but as your app scales, you’ll have to migrate to a more powerful service provider.

-Google Cloud a handful of various services.
+Google Cloud offers a handful of various services.
 It is a proven provider since it offers the same infrastructure that Google uses for its projects.
 It’s cheaper than AWS, but also offers less - some services available on AWS can’t be found on GCP yet.
+In the next few years, we will likely see this competition: Amazon Web Services vs Azure vs Google Cloud

-Azure has done its best to chase Amazon, offering comparable services for a lower price.
-Just like AWS and GCP, Azure is a good choice for big projects, since it enables you to completely configure the infrastructure according to the needs of the specific software.
+Azure has done its best to challenge Amazon for the title of the best cloud computing platform, offering comparable services for a lower price.
+Just like AWS and GCP, Azure is a good choice for big projects, since it enables you to configure the infrastructure completely according to the needs of the specific software.

 Need help choosing the right cloud services provider?